None of these shortcuts are revolutionary on their own. But stacked together, they create an entirely different player.

 But what separates players who plateau from those who keep improving?
 Often it's not flashy technique or expensive gear.
 It's the small, deliberate adjustments that compound over time.

 Tanner Tomassi recently shared seven shortcuts designed to accelerate your path to 5.0 level play, and they're worth your attention whether you're grinding at 3.5 or already competing at 4.5.
+Every pickleball shortcut on this list is free, requires no extra equipment, and can be put to work in your very next session.

 Love pickleball?
 Then you'll love our free newsletter.
 We send the latest news, tips, and highlights for free each week.

-Your Ready Position Is Everything
+Your Ready Position Is Everything: The Pickleball Shortcut Most Players Ignore

 Most players don't think much about where their paddle sits when they're waiting at the kitchen line.
 Tanner breaks down why that's a mistake.
 Your paddle should hover around belly button height when you're up front, ready to react to attacks coming at you.